tuskjant/OSMEditorForRouting/docs/architecture-overview.md

 # GIS Integral de Transport: Architecture Overview
+This repository it's one main part of the GIS Integral de Transport System: Here is hosted and described the GIS Integral de Transport Editor.

 ## 1.System Context
 The GIS Integral Transport System is designed to provide route planning and network maintenance functionality for users.
 It consists of two main interacting systems: GIS Integral de Transport Viewer and GIS Integral de Transport Editor used by two user types.